Upper Valley Zen Center

 Picture

-Here are ways to join practice at the Zen Center.
-Please Contact us. to confirm details if joining for the first time or if you have questions.
-We are supported by donations and to make a contribution click here.
+Please Contact us. to confirm details if you are joining our practice for the first time or if you have questions.
+(Weekly schedule updates also available here.)
+We are supported by donations (a registered non-profit).
+To make a contribution click here.

 In-person and on Zoom